foss-cloud-computing-practicals/learn-github/README.md

  Above commands can be used for accessing github repository .

+ ### FOUR EYES PRINCIPLE

+        The Four eyes principle is a requirement that two individuals approve some action before it can be taken.

+ ### BOY SCOUT

+         The boy scout rule says that you should leave the code at least as "clean" as you found it

+### CLEAN CODE PRACTICES

+1 .
+Keep It Simple

+2. Understand Your Code

+3. Comments Are Your New Best Friends

+4. Don’t Repeat Yourself (DRY)

+5. Indent Your Code

+6. Naming Convention

+7. Explore

+8. Use Your Brain

+9. Test Runs

+10. Practice Your Art